OctopusDeploy/docs/docs/tenants/index.md

 Tenants can also represent:

+- Geographical regions or datacenters
-- Developers, testers, or other team members
+- Developers, testers, or Teams
 - Feature branches
-- Geographical regions or datacenters

 Learn more about [tenant types](/docs/tenants/tenant-types.md).